kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 A company has developed an eCommerce web application in AWS.
 What should they do to ensure that the application has the highest level of availability?

-&nbsp;&nbsp;&nbsp;&nbsp;A. Deploy the application across multiple Availability Zones and Edge locations.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;A. Deploy the application across multiple Availability Zones and Edge locations.
-&nbsp;&nbsp;&nbsp;&nbsp;B. Deploy the application across multiple Availability Zones and subnets.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;B. Deploy the application across multiple Availability Zones and subnets.
-&nbsp;&nbsp;&nbsp;&nbsp;C. Deploy the application across multiple Regions and Availability Zones.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;C. Deploy the application across multiple Regions and Availability Zones.
-&nbsp;&nbsp;&nbsp;&nbsp;D. Deploy the application across multiple VPC’s and subnets.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;D. Deploy the application across multiple VPC’s and subnets.

 <details><summary>Click to reveal answer.</summary>
 <br>